All Episodes

 Uh-oh.

-It is incompetence on parade.
+It is incompetence on parade or worse.

-And there's some people going through here looking at what's going on, who are genuinely scratching their heads.
+And there's some people going through here looking at what's going on who are genuinely scratching their heads.

-Let me give you some um headlines here to Eugene Robinson.
+Let me give you some headlines.

-Washington Post, a mission wrapped in confusion.
+Here to Eugene Robinson, Washington Post, a mission wrapped in confusion in his story.

-Is how he opens the fourth paragraph.
+What the hell are we doing? is how he opens the fourth paragraph.

 Eugene Robinson is a total Obama lackey.